ekblom/noterium/README.md

 ##Features

-- Write notes in Markdown
+### Application

 - Multiple librarys (e.g. one private and one for your work)
-- Secure your notes with encryption (using https://gist.github.com/4336842)
 - Light and Dark theme
 - Search all notes (inluding secure notes)
+- It's all backed upp daily (if you want)

+### Notes

+- Write notes in Markdown
 - Do todo-lists
-- It's all backed upp daily (if you want)
+- Inline images stored as attachment

+### Secure notes
+- Secure your notes with encryption (using https://gist.github.com/4336842)
+- Auto lock application when inactive

+## Screenshots

 ![maindemowindow01](./docs/mainwindow1.png)